-In this proxy statement, the Company has disclosed information that may be forward-looking in nature, including certain information regarding its ESG and compliance programs and aspirations for those programs as well as financial and operational goals for certain performance-based compensation programs.
-These statements may be identified by words such as "estimate", "forecast", "project", "plan", "intend", "believe", "expect", "anticipate", or variations or negatives thereof, or by similar or comparable words or phrases.
-Forward-looking statements are estimates only, based on currently available information, and subject to risks and uncertainties that could cause actual results to differ materially from those expressed in the statements.
-In addition, information about the Company's ESG and compliance programs may not be considered material for SEC reporting purposes and may be based on standards for measuring progress that are still developing, on internal controls that are evolving, and on assumptions that are subject to change in the future.
-For information regarding risks and uncertainties associated with our business and a discussion of some of the factors that may cause actual results to differ materially from those expressed in the forward-looking statements, please refer to the Company's SEC filings, including the "Management's Discussion and Analysis of Financial Condition and Results of Operations," and the "Risk Factors" and "Legal Proceedings" sections of its 2021 Annual Report on Form 10-K. The Company undertakes no obligation to update information in this proxy statement.
+In this proxy statement, the Company has disclosed information that may be forward-looking in nature, including certain information and opinions regarding its ESG and compliance programs and metrics, targets or aspirations for those programs, as well as financial and operational goals for certain performance-based compensation programs.
+These statements may be identified by words such as "estimate", "forecast", "target", "project", "plan", "intend", "believe", "expect", "anticipate", or variations or negatives thereof, or by similar or comparable words or phrases.
+Forward-looking statements are estimates only, based on management's current expectations, currently available information and current strategy, plans, or forecasts, and involve certain known and unknown risks, uncertainties, and assumptions that are difficult to predict and often beyond our control and are inherently uncertain.
+Such risks and uncertainties could cause actual results to differ materially from those expressed in the statements.
+Forward-looking statements are not guarantees or promises that goals or targets will be met.
+In addition, historical, current, and forward-looking information about the Company's ESG and compliance programs, including targets or goals, may not be considered material for SEC reporting purposes and may be based on standards for measuring progress that are still developing, on internal controls, diligence, or processes that are evolving, and on assumptions that are subject to change in the future.
+For information regarding risks and uncertainties associated with our business and a discussion of some of the factors that may cause actual results to differ materially from those expressed in the forward-looking statements, please refer to the Company's SEC filings, including the "Management's Discussion and Analysis of Financial Condition and Results of Operations," and the "Risk Factors" and "Legal Proceedings" sections of its 2022 Annual Report on Form 10-K. The Company undertakes no obligation to update information in this proxy statement, whether as a result of new information, future events, or otherwise, and notwithstanding any historical practice of doing so.